MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 Website doesn't show changes you merged in the *main* branch.

-* In GitHub - Check that the GitHub workflow ran and that you checked the change into the branch that trickers the workflow.
+* In GitHub - Check that the GitHub Actions workflow ran and that you checked the change into the branch that trickers the workflow.
 * In Azure portal - Check the Azure Container Registry to see if a new container image was created with a timestamp after your change.
 * In Azure portal - Check the logs of container app.
 If there was a programming error, you'll see it here.
   * Go to the Container App | Revision Management | \<active container> | Revision details | Console logs